hallpaz/MLforNewMedia/docs/deepimplicits.md

 $$||\nabla f|| = 1||$$

 - reconstruct from it's derivative
-- an interesting point to note is that this approach (SIREN) is an improvement to deep learning solutions is derived from this  as SIREN Sinusoidal
+- an interesting point to note is that this approach (SIREN) is an improvement to deep learning solutions in general - another useful activation function

 ### 4th generation models